vicr123/docs/docs/thebranch/repositories/sharing/overview.md

 - [GitLab](https://gitlab.com/)
 - [BitBucket](https://bitbucket.org/)

-:::caution
+:::info
-These services are provided by a third party.
+These services are not endorsed by Victor Tran and come with terms of service that you must comply with if you decide to use them.
 :::

 ## Sharing your repository